 As it relates to the human spirit vs. the Holy Spirit, it is the part of us that was God-breathed in the creation story.
 It can denote our life force or vital strength and power.
 The term can also relate to our feelings or our will.

-Verses on the Power of the Human Spirit
+Scriptures on the Mind and Power of the Human Spirit

 The Holy Spirit aligns our human spirit with God, making us recognizable as one of his children!
 This spiritual connection is the notary stamp on our adoption papers!